A Flexible Quasi-Copula Distribution for Statistical Modeling: Discussion

 \section{Discussion}

 We propose a new model for analyzing multivariate data based on Tonda's Gaussian copula approximation.
 Our quasi-copula model enables the analysis of correlated responses and handles random effects needed in applications such as panel and repeated measures data.
 The quasi-copula model trades Tonda's awkward parameter space constraint for a simple normalizing constant.
 This allows one to engage in full likelihood analysis under a tractable probability density function with no implicit integrations or matrix inverses.
 The quasi-copula model is relatively easy to fit and friendly to likelihood ratio hypothesis testing.
-Additionally, it easily extends to accommodate mixtures of different base distributions.

 For maximum likelihood estimation, we recommend a combination of two numerical methods.
-The first is a block ascent algorithm that alternates between updating the mean parameters $\bbeta$ by a version of Newton's method and updating the variance components by a minorization-maximization (MM) algorithm.
+The first is a block ascent algorithm that alternates between updating the mean parameters $\bbeta$ by a version of Newton's method and updating the variance parameters by a minorization-maximization (MM) algorithm.
 The second method jointly updates $\bbeta$ and the variances components by a standard quasi-Newton algorithm.
 The MM algorithm converges quickly to a neighborhood of the MLE but then slows.
 In contrast, the quasi-Newton struggles at first and then converges quickly.
 Thus, we start with the block ascent algorithm and then switch to the quasi-Newton algorithm.
 Both algorithms and their combination are available in our {\rm QuasiCopula.jl} Julia package.

 On balance our numerical tests suggest limitations of the quasi-copula model in handling strongly correlated responses and large sampling units.
 The presence and size of the normalizing constant $1+\tr(\bGamma)$ in the quasi-copula density may well be the culprit.
 When the true distribution follows the random intercept GLMM, the quasi-copula estimates are most accurate for small sampling units.
 When sampling units are large, the quasi-copula estimates are reasonably accurate for smaller magnitudes of variance components.
 In actual practice many statisticians simply assume the validity of their underlying statistical model.
 We sorely need good methods for assessing model appropriateness.
 In the meanwhile, the quasi-copula model offers another avenue for analysis of correlated data.
 In our opinion, its speed and versatility make up for it defects.
 We hope other statisticians will agree and assist in probing its properties and applying it to challenging datasets.